-The Davidson College English Department and WDAV invite you to a live radio broadcast of Shakespeare’s The Merchant of Venice on Saturday, April 26, 2014 at 7:30 p.m.
-This unique production of the Elizabethan classic harkens back to the heyday of radio drama, and is presented in commemoration of the 450th anniversary of Shakespeare’s baptism.
+On April 26, 2014, The Davidson College English Department and WDAV held a live radio broadcast of Shakespeare’s The Merchant of Venice.
+This unique production of the Elizabethan classic harkens back to the heyday of radio drama, and was presented in commemoration of the 450th anniversary of Shakespeare’s baptism.

-The performances are being presented by students in this semester’s Radio Shakespeare seminar taught by Dana Professor of English Cynthia Lewis.
-The ten actors appearing in the two-hour show will have studied, discussed and applied historical and critical literature concerning Shakespeare’s famous characters.
+The performances were presented by students in the Spring 2014 Radio Shakespeare seminar taught by Davidson Professor of English Cynthia Lewis.
+The ten actors appearing in the two-hour show studied, discussed and applied historical and critical literature concerning Shakespeare’s famous characters.

 In the play, the Venetian merchant Antonio finances his friend Bassanio’s trip to Belmont by borrowing from the Jewish money-lender Shylock, who demands a pound of his flesh as collateral.
 In Belmont, Bassanio wins the hand of the fair Portia through choosing the correct casket from gold, silver, and lead.
 When Antonio’s bond becomes forfeit, Shylock demands his pound of flesh.
 Bassanio returns to Venice in hopes of saving Antonio’s life, but Portia, disguised as a male judge, becomes his friend’s only hope.